mvboeke/boeke-blog/posts/Switching-from-Trello-to-Clubhouse-not-Jira.md

 In addition to all of the above, Clubhouse has the integrations we want (primarily Github and Slack) and other features we find useful, like labels, time estimates, and story-types (feature, bug, or chore).

 ### Clubhouse shortcomings?
 Not much.
 Reporting options feel a little under-developed.
 Also, the story estimates options seem too rigid.
 We were in the habit of using t-shirt sizes (e.g. S, M, L, XL) but you have to choose a numeric value in Clubhouse.
 Presumably, that’s to support the progress meters at the Epic and Milestone levels.
 Clubhouse support for multiple teams isn’t great, but they’re working on it.
+And finally, the entire interface could use some love.
+Refreshed colors would make the interface more appealing and more varied sizes of text and controls could make the interface more understandable - everything seems a bit small on a large monitor.

 After 6+ months of working in Clubhouse, it’s been a great fit for my team.
 It will be my default choice in the future, especially now that it's free for up to 10 users.
 That makes it work even for side projects and early stage startups with no budget.